merneo/arch-linux/wiki/03-POST-INSTALLATION.md

 ## NVIDIA GPU Driver Installation

 **Purpose:** Install proprietary NVIDIA drivers for optimal performance on systems with NVIDIA graphics cards.
+For comprehensive installation and configuration details, consult the [ArchWiki on NVIDIA](https://wiki.archlinux.org/title/NVIDIA).

 **Prerequisites:**
 - After first boot (not in chroot)